Pique 'hurt' by Barcelona fan treatment of Sergi Roberto in Champions League defeat to Bayern Munich

 The loss meant Barcelona have fallen in three straight home games in Europe for the first time in their history.
 They've been out-scored 10-1 in those matches.

-Additionally, the team failed to hit the target for the first time in a Champions League affair since at least 2003-04.
+Additionally, the team failed to put a shot on target for the first time in a Champions League affair since at least 2003-04.

 Even at home, a lopsided defeat was not entirely unexpected considering the exodus of key players over the summer amid financial crisis.
 Still, the first Champions League match of the post-Lionel Messi era offered a stark look at how much the typically dominant club has crumbled.

-The Blaugrana will need to refocus quickly in order to avoid a knockout exit, with fellow Group E participants Benfica and Dynamo Kiev no strangers to this competition.
+The Blaugrana will need to refocus quickly in order to avoid a group-stage exit, with fellow Group E participants Benfica and Dynamo Kiev no strangers to this competition.